Rickkk2/Projet-Optimisation/README.md

 # Projet Optimisation

-Group work for the subject "Projet Optimisation" of the MSc in Mathematical Engineering at Sorbonne Université.
+Group work for the course *Projet Optimisation* of the MSc in Mathematical Engineering at Sorbonne Université.

 Submitted in January 2023.

 ## SQP